NCAR/wrf_hydro_training/Readme.md

 Issue the following commnand in your terminal session to start the training Docker container.

-`docker run --name wrf-hydro-training -p 8888:8888 -it wrfhydro/training:v5.0.x`
+`docker run --name wrf-hydro-training -p 8888:8888 -it wrfhydro/training:v5.0.x` **Note: If you have already started the training once you will need to remove the previous container using the command `docker rm wrf-hydro-training`**

 The container will start and perform a number of actions before starting the training.